 The MISA Zambia Media Awards are an annual event which honour journalists, individuals and institutions that have made a significant contribution towards the advancement of media freedom and access to information in Zambia.

 The awards were established in 2002 to honour people and organisations that have made a mark in ensuring that the country’s democracy grows through entrenchment of values of freedom of expression and of the media.

-The MISA Zambia Media Awards Gala is a high profile social event which attracts the presence of leaders in Government, the diplomatic corps, civil society and the corporate sector, who gather to recognize the role of the media in promoting democracy and good governance.
+The MISA Zambia Media Awards Gala is a high profile social event which attracts the presence of leaders in Government, the diplomatic corps, civil society and the corporate sector, who gather to recognise the role of the media in promoting democracy and good governance.

 A call is hereby made for entries into the 2017 MISA Media Awards which will be held on Friday, 5th May, 2017.
 The entry period is from Wednesday, March 22nd – Saturday, April 22nd, 2017.
 Entry details and award categories are as follows:

 Best Economic Reporting Award

 (Print, Radio and Television) This category recognises informative and objective reports on various macro-economic fundamentals and aspects related to the Zambian economy at large.
 The reportage must involve expert voices as well as the ordinary citizen as the final beneficiary.
 Reportage may Examples of coverage considered under this category may include (but not limited to) unemployment, supply and demand, growth, inflation, as well as considerations for monetary or fiscal policy and international trade among others.